nvnsudharsan/SOLWEIG-GPU/docs/input_data.md

 **Filename:** `Building_DSM.tif` (default)

 A Digital Surface Model that includes the height of both buildings and terrain.
-This raster represents the top surface of all features in the urban environment.

-**Data Type:** Float32
 **Units:** Meters above a reference datum
-**NoData Value:** Should be properly set for areas outside the study domain

-!!! tip "Creating Building DSM"
+!!!
+Tip "Creating Building DSM":
     Building DSM can be created by combining:

     - LiDAR point cloud data